 - Tying Skates

 - Skates should be tied snugly to avoid the foot from sliding around.
 A snug fit ensures stability, balance, and avoids injury to the ankles.
 Also, avoid wrapping laces around the ankle - this restricts mobility

 Questions about skates?
 Email us at firstname.lastname@example.org or call Lesley at 289-318-0321.

 The CanSkate program is built into stages; each stage builds on the skills of the previous stage and makes sure those skills are mastered, before we teach the next level up.

 What are progressions?
 If you think about anything you’ve ever learned how to do, you’ve probably done it in steps.
 We learn to crawl, then walk, then run.
 We learned how to drive in parking lots, slow and steady first.
 And just like those, in order for an athlete to succeed, we start small, and build greatness.

 For example, to do a hockey side stop, you first need to be able to make snow.
 From there, you learn 2 foot snowplows, then 1 foot, then stopping to the side and eventually work up to a side stop.
 If you watch your children in a CanSkate program, they go through all of these progressions, and you’ll also see that as the previous skill is mastered, learning the next skill gets quicker and quicker every time.

-Hockey Players: There’s a misconception that hockey players will just miraculously learn and perfect skating skills while they’re learning how to shoot, stick handle and pass, but that’s really not the case.
+Hockey Players: There’s a misconception that hockey players will learn and perfect skating skills during hockey practice while they’re learning how to shoot, stick handle and pass, but that’s really not the case.

-Some of the best hockey skaters in the world started in a CanSkate or Learn to Skate program, and it’s so common now for NHL teams to work with professional Skate Canada Coaches to improve basic skating skills for their athletes.
-Because, to be a great hockey player, you need to be a great skater too.
+Some of the best hockey skaters in the world started in a CanSkate or Learn to Skate program, and it’s now common for NHL teams to work with professional Skate Canada Coaches to improve basic skating skills for their athletes.
+Because to be a great hockey player, you need to be a great skater too.